cemkaraoguz/Fahrschule/README.md

 - opencv-python 4.5.1.48
 - tqdm 4.56.0
 - matplotlib 3.3.2
-- gym 0.18.0 (with swig and Box2D)
+- gym 0.18.0

 ## Problem setting
-For this project, we are going to train an agent to play car racing on OpenAI gym's CarRacing simulator using Imitation Learning (IL).
+For this project, we are going to train an agent to play car racing in OpenAI gym's CarRacing simulator using Imitation Learning (IL).
 IL is a research area closely related to the Reinforcement Learning.
 In Reinforcement Learning an agent interacts with an environment by following a policy.
 The agent takes action based on the policy and the current state, and as a result, receives a reward and transitions to a new state.
 The goal is to learn an optimal policy which maximizes the long-term cumulative rewards.
-However, in some settings learning such policies might be challenging due to the complexity of the environment or we might not even have access to agent's policy to optimize it and we may still need to infer a useful policy from the observed data.
-In such settings, IL can provide us with a solution by allowing us to learn from observational data provided by an expert an expert (typically a human).
+However, in some settings learning such policies might be challenging due to the complexity of the environment.
+We might not even have access to agent's policy to optimize it and we may still need to infer a useful policy from the observed data.
+In such settings, IL can provide us with a solution by allowing us to learn from observational data provided by an expert.
 In this project we are going to generate expert data by manually playing the car racing game and use this dataset to train an agent.

 ## Methods
-A very basic approach to IL is a method called Behavioural Cloning which formulates the setting as a supervised learning problem: expert’s demonstrations are divided into state-action pairs and use these pairs as input/label fashion to train a model.
-The main drawback of this method is that it is prone to generalization errors especially if the agent finds itself in situations where it was not demonstrated before.
+A very basic approach to IL is a method called Behavioural Cloning which formulates the problem in a supervised learning setting: expert’s demonstrations are divided into state-action pairs and we use these pairs in input/label fashion to train a model.
+The main drawback of this method is that it is prone to generalization errors especially if the agent finds itself in situations where it was not demonstrated during training.
 Therefore, it is very important to use models with good generalization capabilities.

-As the problem setting is not very complex (fairly simple state space without much variation, non-presence of other agents in the environment, low dimensional action space) we can apply this method for this project.
+As the problem setting here is not very complex (fairly simple state space without much variation, non-presence of other agents in the environment, low dimensional action space) we can take this approach to accomplish this project.

 ### Input space and state representation:
-Input space of the model is 96x96 pixel bird's eye view image of the simulation environment as shown in the figure below:
+At each timestep of the simulation, the gym environment give us a 96x96 pixel bird's eye view image of the simulation environment as shown in the figure below:

 <img src="Figures/simulator.jpg" width=500><br>

 While several convolutional layers can already provide a robust state representation, a better approach can be Variational Autoencoders (VAE).
 The general idea of autoencoders is setting an encoder and a decoder as neural networks and learning the optimal encoding-decoding scheme.
-The encoder compresses the input in scale to a latent space and the decoder expands this latent space back to the original dimension.
+The encoder compresses the input to a lower dimensional latent space and the decoder expands the activations in this latent space back to the original dimension.
 When output is enforced to be the same as the input through the loss function, this bottleneck ensures only the main structured part of the information can go through and be reconstructed.
-However, the latent space of conventional autoencoders lack regularity: neighbouring points in the latent space do not necessarily correspond to neighbouring states in the input space.
+However, the latent space of conventional autoencoders lack regularity: neighbouring points in the latent space do not necessarily correspond to neighbouring states in the state space.
 VAEs solve this problem by enforcing such regularity in the latent space.
-This is especially important in our case since this bestows us good generalization capabilities: if the model encounters a state which it has not seen during training but it has seen similar states, it can still infer the right action to take.
+This is especially important in our case since this leads to good generalization capabilities: if the model encounters a state which it has not seen during training but it has seen similar states, it can still infer the right action to take.

 VAEs are used intensively in related works dealing with similar problems.
 It also allows further extensions, for example an action-conditioned state transition model can be plugged seamlessly as in [1] and [2] or it can be trained in a generative adverserial setting as in [3] if generating realistic samples for simulation is also an objective.

-In this project a VAE will serve as a feature extractor and the latent layer of the VAE will be used as an input to the policy network.
-An architecture similar to [1] is also used here.
-As pre-processing, the bottom panel from the images is cropped out and the remaining part of the image is downscaled to 64x64 to have consistent strides in the encoder/decoder.
-Cropping out the bottom panel dicards some state information (current velocity/steering represented as bars) however, the VAE would probably get rid of this information anyway and it turns out this information is not really necessary for the current setting.
+In this project a VAE will serve as a feature extractor thus, samplings from the latent layer of the VAE will be used as an input to the policy network.
+A similar architecture is also used in [1].
+For pre-processing, the bottom panel of the image is cropped out and the remaining part of the image is downscaled to 64x64 to have consistent strides in the encoder/decoder.
+Cropping out the bottom panel dicards some potentially useful state information (current velocity/steering represented as bars) however, the VAE would probably get rid of this information anyway and it turns out this information is not really necessary to solve the current problem.
 The VAE is trained separately for 10 epochs and to verify its function, several example images (top) and their reconstructions (bottom) are visualized below:

 <img src="Figures/VAE_inputs.png" width=700 caption="inputs"><br>